+Although a great deal of education funding has been cut in the US5, it is imperative that children are taught how to constructively manage difficult situations with their peers.
 Sign the petition asking the Secretary of the Department of Education to support this cause by requiring public schools to implement conflict resolution and grief management programs for children.

 I am concerned about the social development of schoolchildren in the United States today.
 It seems that now more than ever, bitter wars continue to escalate and physical combat is commonplace.
 Children are exposed to physical violence in the media and at home on a regular basis, and consequently they're led to believe that aggression is a valid way to solve interpersonal issues.

 We all know this is not true, however.
 Violence only leads to pain and suffering, and moreover does not cure problems.
 In fact, it only fosters them.
 We need to encourage our children, both at school and at home, that talking about their thoughts and feelings has positive effects and can very effectively solve a dispute or difficult situation.